fullstorydev/fullstory-babel-plugin-annotate-react/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior.
-Please include any code snippet or a link to your project repository that experience the issue so we could better understand the issue.
+Please include any code snippets or a link to your project repository that demonstrates the issue.

 **Expected behavior**
 A clear and concise description of what you expected to happen.